 Fears about online security could keep shoppers from buying from stores that they don’t know.

 Here are some interesting facts for you from this study that surveyed hundreds of Americans on their online shopping habits:

 - People can abandon their carts because of security concerns.
 Did you know that 62% of consumers have started to purchase an item online only to abandon the purchase because of security concerns?

 - People don’t trust new websites as much as known websites.
 95% of consumers have security concerns about providing personal information like their credit card when shopping at websites they have not heard of before, and 92% of consumers have concerns about providing personal information like their credit card when shopping at websites they have not shopped at in the past.

 This is why you need to do everything in your power to make your dropshipping store look like any other real store.

-I’m saying this, not because dropshipping stores are not real stores, but because most dropshipping stores don’t put any effort into their store.
+I’m saying this not because dropshipping stores are not real stores, but because most dropshipping stores don’t put in any effort.

 They just open a store, add some products, and start advertising.

 The funny thing then is that they expect to be rich the very next day or week!
 (Source)